metaplex-foundation/developer-hub/src/pages/bubblegum/fetch-cnfts.md

 {% /dialect-switcher %}

 ## Fetching the proof of a Compressed NFT

+Whilst the `getAsset` RPC method returns a whole lot of information about the asset, it does not return the **Proof** of the asset.
+As mentioned, in the [Overview](/bubblegum#merkle-trees-leaves-and-proofs) page, the Proof of a Compressed NFT is a list of hashes that allow us to verify the authenticity of the asset.
+Without it, anyone could pretend that they have a Compressed NFT in a tree with any given data.

+As such, many operations on Compressed NFTs — e.g. burning, transferring, updating, etc. — require the Proof of the asset before allowing us to perform them.
+Computing the Proof of an asset is possible but requires someone to know the hash of all Compressed NFTs that exists within a given tree.
+This is why the Read API also keeps track of the Proof of all Compressed NFTs.

+In order to access the Proof of a Compressed NFT, we may use the `getAssetProof` RPC method.
+This method will return an **Rpc Asset Proof** object containing the following information:

+- **Proof**: The proof of the Compressed NFT as promised.
+- **Root**: The root of the Merkle Tree that the asset belongs to.
+When verifying the asset using the provided Proof, we should end up with this root as the final hash.
+- **Node Index**: The index of the asset in the Merkle Tree if we counted every single node in the tree from left to right, top to bottom.
+A more useful index called the **Leaf Index** can be inferred from this value by the following formula: `leaf_index = node_index - 2^max_depth` where `max_depth` is the maximum depth of the Merkle Tree.
+The **Leaf Index** is the index of the asset in the Merkle Tree if we counted only the leaves of the tree — i.e. the lowest row — from left to right.
+This index is requested by many instructions and is used to derive the **Leaf Asset ID** of the asset.
+- **Leaf**: The full hash of the Compressed NFT.
+- **Tree ID**: The address of the Merkle Tree that the asset belongs to.

+As you can see some of the information here is redundant from the `getAsset` RPC call but is provided here for convenience.
+However, the **Proof** and the **Node Index** of the asset can only be fetch through this method.

+Here is how we can fetch the Proof of an asset using our SDKs.

 {% dialect-switcher title="Fetch the proof of a Compressed NFT" %}
 {% dialect title="JavaScript" id="js" %}